Sunday, September 28, 2014

 2. You must simultaneously (yes) squeeze the hand grips to unlock the hullavator in order to raise the boat - this is not easy if you've got any knee/back/shoulder issues.
 See TIP below.

-3. When you lower the boat, the swing-arms OFTEN don't fully lock (unless you check to make sure) - meaning the arms will swing up violently when you remove the boat.
+3. When you lower the boat, the swing-arms may not fully lock (especially if your boat is lightweight) - meaning the arms will swing up violently when you remove the boat.

 4. The cradles don't fold down, so if you must enter a low garage you have to remove the Hullavators - and they're pretty heavy.